Twitter Slams Brett Kavanaugh For Sea World Opinion Seeming To Blame Mutilated Whale Trainer For Her Own Death

 — YvieDoesIt (@yviedoesit) July 10, 2018

-Others saw a a parallel to an infamous decision renedered by Trump’s previous Supreme Court nominee, Neil Gorsuch, in what became known (per The Washington Post) as “the frozen trucker case.”
+Others saw a parallel to an infamous decision rendered by Trump’s previous Supreme Court nominee, Neil Gorsuch, in what became known (per The Washington Post) as “the frozen trucker case.”

 In that case, a truck driver stopped in the middle of nowhere on a freezing cold night when his vehicle ran out of gas.
-His trucking company instructed him to stay with the truck, despite the fact that the truck had no heating.
+His trucking company instructed him to stay with the truck despite the fact that the truck had no heat.
 After several hours and feeling the onset of hypothermia, he left rather than freeze to death.
 His employer fired him, and he sued.
 But Gorsuch held that the driver should have stayed with the truck no matter what, as the blog Above the Law recounted.

 He and Gorsuch will be BFFs, given than Gorsuch believes that bc an employee didn’t die in a snowstorm his employer should be able to fire him.